normai/purpleterms/README.md

 <a name="synopsis"></a>
 ## Synopsis

-Slogan : Terminal.js is a JavaScript library to provide a terminal.
+Slogan : Terminal.js is a JavaScript library to provide a terminal in the browser.

 License : The MIT License